Summer201D/pathfinder-wotr-multiplayer/README.md

 ### TL/DR:
 - Campaign is mostly playable, but there are a few heavily bugged encounters
-- There are no changes to content or balance or how mythic paths/companions work.
+- There are no changes to content, balance or how mythic paths/companions work.
 - Game Version/DLC/Mods should match across players.